Tejas-H5/Javascript-Keyboard/Development.md

-# How do I get this thing running locally?
+#in How do I get this thing running locally?

 1. Clone this repo into a directory of your choosing.
 2. Install node and npm.
 You'll need these to install dependencies and run javascript.